thornjad/emacs-mcp-server/README.md

 uv run emacs-mcp-server --smoke
 ```

-Run the server (for MCP clients that launch it for you, see config below; you can also run it manually to test):
+Run the server (for MCP clients that launch it for you, see config below; you can also run it manually to test).
+It will fail fast if Emacs isn’t reachable:
 ```bash
 uv run emacs-mcp-server
 ```